iamjackchen/OCS05-FYP/README.md

  * The first event on the highest-scoring event path is the move that will be played by the computer.

 ### Alpha-Beta Pruning
- * Minimax tends to be a very computationally intensive algorithm since it brute-forces every possible outcome.
+ *  Minimax tends to be very computationally intensive since it brute-forces every possible outcome.
 To optimise things a little, I implemented alpha-beta pruning on the recursive tree of minimax calls.
- * We do not need to compute every singular possible leaf on this tree-- in fact, given a choice of moves, if we know that a move will be definitely worse than a previously considered move, then we need not consider this move (and any possible succeeding moves) at all.
+ * We do not need to compute every singular possible leaf on this tree
+ * Given a choice of moves, if we know that a move will be definitely worse than a previously considered move, then we need not consider this move (and any possible succeeding moves) at all
  * Alpha-beta pruning allows us to "prune" away some parts of the recursive tree, so we avoid computing event paths that cannot influence the final decision of what move to play.

 ### Demo: